Scottish Fold cats are a pretty special breed in many ways.

 The ears may be folded (and the 'degree' of fold can vary from a looser 'single' fold to a tight 'triple' fold), or straight.

-Scottish Fold kittens are all born with straight ears, but by the time they are around 3 weeks old their ears may begin to show signs of folding.
+Scottish Fold kittens are all born with straight ears, but by the time they are around 3 to 4 weeks old their ears may begin to show signs of folding.

-As with all purebred animals, there are certain health issues that may occur in this particular breed.
+As with all purebred animals, there are certain health issues that are common to Scottish Folds.

 That's why responsible breeders only breed Folded to Straight pairs, or 'outcross' to American Shorthair and the British Shorthair (the only allowable outcross).

-There is some indication that even fd cats may have an above-average tendency towards developing arthritis in later life, but more recent investigation seems to show that this isn't necessarily true.
+It is possible that those without the genetic folded ears may have an above-average tendency towards developing arthritis in later life, but currently there is not sufficient evidence to say that this is a definite finding.

 It is possible that Scottish Fold cats with tightly folded ears may have more problems with ear mites or ear infections so it's a good idea to take a look inside their ears now and then to make sure there's nothing 'brewing'.

 Two other fairly major health issues that Scottish Fold cats can suffer from are Polycystic Kidney Disease (PKD) and Hypertrophic Cardiomyopathy (FHC)